5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ## Uninstalling a service

-To uninstall the Service, simply open a console window with _Run as administrator_ and enter:
+To uninstall the Service, simply open a console window with _Run as administrator_, navigate to the directory the DYAPP lives in and then enter:

 ~~~
 sc delete MyAppService
 ~~~

 and you are done.

+A> # Why is changing the current directory required?
+A>
+A> When you double-click a DYAPP the script is executed with the directory the script lives in defining what will become the current directory from the DYAPP's point of view.
+A>
+A> When you call a DYAPP the current directory is defined by the directory you call the DYAPP from.
+If that is different from where the DYAPP lives then statements like `Load ..\apltree\APLTreeUtils` will fail because they are relative to the current directory.
+That's why you must change the current directory first.
+A>
+A> At the time of writing one cannot set the current directory from within a DYAPP.
+Hopefully this restriction will be lifted soon.

 A> # Pitfalls when installing or uninstalling Windows Services A>